houstonhaynes/AD4SDocs/00h AD4S Ledger.md

 By incorporating these established visualization approaches while adding the temporal dimension, the AD4S Ledger creates a uniquely powerful tool for understanding and managing complex systems across their entire lifecycle.

 The value of the AD4S Ledger extends far beyond documentation and decision support.
-As a structured temporal knowledge graph, it creates the foundation for AI-augmented engineering that can preserve and amplify organizational wisdom—a capability that will become increasingly critical as demographic shifts reshape the workforce.
+As a structured temporal knowledge graph, it creates the foundation for AI-augmented engineering that can preserve and amplify organizational wisdom, a capability that will become increasingly critical as demographic shifts reshape the workforce.

 ### The Coming Knowledge Exodus